 The dangers of fake alcohol

-There is no way of knowing for certain the ingredients contained in fake or illegally produced counterfeit alcohol, which means that drinking it can lead to anything from nausea, to blindness and even death.
+There is no way of knowing for certain the ingredients contained in fake or illegally produced counterfeit alcohol, which means that drinking it can lead to anything from nausea to blindness and even death.

 The production of alcoholic drinks in the UK is regulated to ensure quality and safety standards are met.
-In contrast, illegally produced alcohol can contain chemicals that aren’t safe for human consumption – putting anyone that drinks them at risk of nausea, blindness or even death.
+In contrast, illegally produced alcohol can contain chemicals that aren’t safe for human consumption – putting anyone that drinks them at risk of nausea, blindness, or even death.

-According to the Food Standards Agency, fake alcohol can contain other, cheaper types of alcohol that is found in products like antifreeze, screen wash and nail polish remover.
-Drinking them can leave you blind, in a coma or dead.3
+According to the Food Standards Agency, fake alcohol can contain other, cheaper types of alcohol that is found in products like antifreeze, screen wash, and nail polish remover.
+Drinking them can leave you blind, in a coma, or dead.3

 Some of the forms of alcohol that can be found in fake alcohol can’t be processed by the human body and are highly toxic.
-The byproducts your body creates when trying to break them down can cause blindness, coma and death.
+The by-products your body creates when trying to break them down can cause blindness, coma, and death.

 There is also no way of knowing how strong fake alcohol is, because it hasn’t been produced to the standards of commercially produced alcoholic drinks.
 So, you could become seriously intoxicated and acutely unwell at much lower-than-expected levels of consumption.